Introduction to Geospatial Technology and Geographic Information Systems

 Below are three different definitions of geography that yoy may find useful.
 While these definitions are not universally accepted, they will give us a foundation for understanding the relationship between geography and geospatial technology.

-- What is Where?
-This is probably what most Americans think geography is based on their experience in elementary school geography memorizing the names of state capitals.
+- What is where: This is probably what most Americans think geography is based on their experience in elementary school geography memorizing the names of state capitals.
 The map is an exemplar of this idea as a graphical representation of where things are on the surface of the earth.
 "What is where" questions are commonly answered with geospatial technologies

-- Why is it There?
-This aspect of geography deals with the processes and causes that put things where they are.
+- Why is it there: This aspect of geography deals with the processes and causes that put things where they are.
 These questions can be more interesting than "what is where" questions in that they give an understanding of how the past led to the present, and allow us to build models to anticipate what might happen in the future

-- Why do we Care?
-This aspect of geography deals with values and ethics.
+- Why do we care: This aspect of geography deals with values and ethics.
 Values questions are often embedded within and hidden under the representations used in geospatial technology

-Geography is an academic discipline: While activities that can be considered geography are performed in a variety of different professions, many (if not most) people that call themselves geographers work in the academy (colleges and universities).
+While activities that can be considered geography are performed in a variety of different professions, many (if not most) people that call themselves geographers work in the academy (colleges and universities).
 Within university geography departments there are three broad areas of study:

 - Human geography explores human phenomena and commonly overlaps with sociology, anthropology, economics and history